-- providing advice and support and information to staff as appropriate, acting as the central contact point for all staff to discuss safeguarding arrangements. - oversee staff safeguarding training and share / cascade information. - ensuring that safer recruitment and staff induction procedures are in place and followed. - liaising with the LA and other agencies including the involvement in Early Help Assessments and plans and managing any involvement with any multi-agency plans / work. - maintaining a confidential recording platform and obtaining, managing and transferring CP records within the stipulated 5-day transfer period for individual students and liaising with previous and receiving schools. - coordinating safeguarding action for individual children.
-When supporting children with a social worker or looked after children, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child, with the DSL liaising closely with the Designated Teacher. - ensuring the preparation of appropriate reports for and attendance at Case Conferences, Core Groups and other multi-agency meetings. - arranging appropriate induction and continuing training for all staff, providing regular updates as necessary. - returning information to the ERSCP and LA as required and in-line with agreed timescale and statutory guidance e.g., Education Settings Self-Assessment Tool (Section 175 Report). - liaising with the Headteacher and DSG. - lead and support a school culture of listening to students and taking account of their wishes and feelings and supporting measures and plans put in place to support or protect them. - ensuring that any educational or safeguarding assessments of children consider the wider contextual environmental factors present in the child's life outside the school or family and inform the development of support for learning, attendance, behaviour, and mental and emotional health.
+- providing advice and support and information to staff as appropriate, acting as the central contact point for all staff to discuss safeguarding arrangements. - oversee staff safeguarding training and share / cascade information. - ensuring that safer recruitment and staff induction procedures are in place and followed. - liaising with the LA and other agencies including the involvement in Early Help Assessments and plans and managing any involvement with any multi-agency plans / work. - maintaining a confidential recording platform and obtaining, managing and transferring CP records within the stipulated 5-day transfer period for individual students and liaising with previous and receiving schools. - maintaining written records of all concerns, discussions, and decisions, including the rationale for those decisions and outcomes / planned further action.
+This will include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. - coordinating safeguarding action for individual children.
+When supporting children with a social worker or looked after children, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child, with the DSL liaising closely with the Designated Teacher. - ensuring the preparation of appropriate reports for and attendance at Case Conferences, Core Groups and other multi-agency meetings.

-- helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and School leadership staff. - ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE 2022. - liaising with the Headteacher to inform them of any safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019).
+- arranging appropriate induction and continuing training for all staff, providing regular updates as necessary. - returning information to the ERSCP and LA as required and in-line with agreed timescale and statutory guidance e.g., Education Settings Self-Assessment Tool (Section 175 Report). - liaising with the Headteacher and DSG. - lead and support a school culture of listening to students and taking account of their wishes and feelings and supporting measures and plans put in place to support or protect them. - ensuring that any educational or safeguarding assessments of children consider the wider contextual environmental factors present in the child's life outside the school or family and inform the development of support for learning, attendance, behaviour, and mental and emotional health. - helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and School leadership staff. - ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE 2024. - liaising with the Headteacher to inform them of any safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019). - oversee online safety and the filtering and monitoring systems and processes in place with the support of the IT network manager.

-4.2 Governance and leadership
+6.2 Governance and leadership

-The Governing Body fully recognises its responsibilities regarding Safeguarding and Child Protection and for safeguarding and promoting the welfare of children as outlined in Part 2 of KCSiE, 2022.
-The Governing Body has the strategic responsibility to monitor and ensure that all Child Protection arrangements, procedures, policies, and training are in place and effective.
-Safeguarding will be an agenda item on every full Governing Body meeting, and any relevant reports on the operation of safeguarding / child protection across the school are provided and considered.
+The Governing Board fully recognises its responsibilities regarding Safeguarding and Child Protection and for safeguarding and promoting the welfare of children as outlined in Part 2 of KCSiE, 2024.
+The Governing Board has the strategic responsibility to monitor and ensure that all Child Protection arrangements, procedures, policies, and training are in place and effective.
+Safeguarding will be an agenda item on every full Governing Board meeting, and any relevant reports on the operation of safeguarding / child protection across the school are provided and considered.